LooseLab/minotourapp/README.md

 # minoTour

-Minotour is a work in progress, therefore features may change, and any bug reports/feature requests and pull requests will be gratefully recieved.
+minoTour is a **work in progress**, therefore features may change, and any bug reports/feature requests and pull requests will be gratefully recieved.

+minoTour is a web-based real-time laboratory information management system (LIMS) for Oxford Nanopore Technology (ONT) sequencers built using the Django framework. minoTour can be hosted offline and locally on a laptop, or online and accessed remotely.
+It aims to enable monitoring of Nanopore sequencers in real time, allowing for analysis of performance and basic downstream data analysis. minoTour can monitor the activity of a sequencer in real time independent of analysing basecalled files providing a breakdown and analysis of live sequencing metrics via integration with ONT’s minKNOW API and parsing of sequence files as they are generated.
+These features enable remote control of a sequencer, as well as tracking flow cell QC and all messages received by MinKNOW during a sequencing run.
+The client for monitoring and uploading data, minFQ, is available via PyPI.
+Simple analyses, such as base calling summaries, alignment and metagenomics can be completed in real-time or after sequencing. minoTour is open source (https://www.github.com/LooseLab/minotourapp)

-#Table of contents
+# Table of contents
 * [Preconfiguration](#preconf)
 * [Setting up minoTour](#setup)
     * [Set up minoTour and requirements](#set-up-minotour)